 Exercise can actually prevent a slowdown in brain cell generation during the aging process, in addition to stimulating the production of mitochondria, which produce ATP, a chemical used for energy.

-Also, a 2013 study published in the British Medical Journal reported that 10-40 minute bursts of exercise increased mental functioning and focus in children and young adults (18-35 years of age) immediately afterwards.
+Also, a 2013 study published in the British Medical Journal reported that 10-40 minute bursts of exercise increased mental functioning and focus in children and young adults (18-35 years of age) immediately afterward.

 People who work from home shouldn’t forget the importance of healthful living—even if they don’t have an employer offering wellness incentives or lunchtime yoga classes.